• Skip to primary navigation

 Instructions

-2. If you want, line the bottom of a 9-inch (24cm) cake pan with removable bottom. with aluminum foil for easier removal.
+- If you want, line the bottom of a 9-inch (24cm) cake pan with removable bottom (springform pan). with aluminum foil for easier removal.

 For the base:

-1. Mix the ground cookies with the butter until it looks like wet sand.
+- Mix the graham cracker crumbs with the melted butter until it looks like wet sand.

 For the filling:

-3. Add the eggs and continue mixing until everything is well combined and it is creamy.
-You don’t need to beat because we don’t want to incorporate air to the mixture, but make sure no egg parts remain, especially egg whites which tend to take longer to disintegrate.
+- Add the eggs and continue mixing until everything is well combined and creamy.
+You don’t need to beat because we don’t want to incorporate air into the mixture, but make sure no egg parts remain, especially egg whites which tend to take longer to disintegrate.

-7. Remove from the oven and allow to cool completely to room t° on a wire rack.
+- Remove from the oven and allow to cool completely to room temperature on a wire rack.

-8. Without removing it from the pan, wrap with plastic and refrigerate for at least 8 hours.
+- Wrap it in plastic without removing it from the pan and refrigerate it for at least 8 hours.
 I recommend a minimum of 1 day.
-(At this point it can also be frozen, always well wrapped).
+(At this point, it can also be frozen, always well wrapped).

-9. Carefully remove the side ring from the pan.
+- Run a smooth-bladed knife around the edges and carefully remove the side ring from the pan.
 If you used aluminum paper, lift the sides and place your open palm beneath the paper and the pan.
-Lift the whole cheesecake (it’s cold so it’s easy to do) and carefully unwrap the paper all around and carefully place the cheesecake on the serving plate.
+Lift the whole cheesecake (it’s cold, so it’s firm), carefully unwrap the paper and remove it completely, and place the cheesecake on the serving plate.

-10. Serve with berry jam or sauce or however you like it.
-I love our basic blueberry sauce.
+- Serve with berry jam, sauce or topping.
+I love our basic blueberry sauce or fresh berries.

 Notes